dddrrreee/cs49n-20spr/labs/README.md

 devices and using modern techniques to check them.
 Some of these labs are quick (< 60 minutes), some are longer.

+#### Laying the groundwork:

+  The first few labs are intended to help get everyone on the same page and set up the development cycle you will all you over the course of the quarter.

   0. [blink](0-blink/): get everyone up to speed and all necessary software installed.
 By the end you'll be able to compile the code for the pi and blink a light.